iamjanvijay/iamjanvijay.github.io/index.md

 <div id="research-content">
     <span id="research-brief-content">
-        My current research interests encompass all aspects of <strong>reasoning in LLMs</strong> and <strong>societally impactful AI applications</strong>.
+        My research interests lie in <strong>reasoning in Large Language Models</strong> (LLMs), with a focus on characterizing and modeling aspects of human-like reasoning that are currently missing in these systems.
+        I view human-like reasoning through a design lens, characterized by attributes such as abstraction and easy-to-hard generalization, and I am interested in how holistically LLMs capture these attributes.
+        In machine learning terms, my intersts relates to efficient and adaptive abstractions, systematic generalization, and interpretability approaches for reasoning.
         <!-- <span class="toggle-text" onclick="toggleResearchContent()" id="research-toggle-button">Show more.</span> -->
     </span>
     <!-- <span id="research-more-content" style="display:none;">